The Danger of Being Rich

 Rich Dad, Poor Dad to the Rescue

 For the third time, you don’t have to be smart to be rich, you just have to have a lot of money.
 Conversely, you must be smart to be wealthy.
 If you are still reading this, you’re smart.
 Dummies don’t read.
 You innately have what it takes to become wealthy.
 Don’t take my word for it, I’m neither wealthy nor rich…yet.
 Put your trust into Kiyosaki.
 His book, Rich Dad, Poor Dad, published first in 1997, has aged very well.
-Kiyosaki states that you need only elementary school level math to become wealthy.
+Kiyosaki stated that you need only elementary school level math to become wealthy.
 Business savviness is gained through trial and error.
 You have no need to climb an ivory tower into the ionosphere to grasp the contents of the book.
 Kiyosaki’s book is written to be understood by the common man.
 It’s as clear as water.

 In this day and age, with inflation skyrocketing, becoming wealthy is a wise choice.
 Being rich is risky.